dvirItcher/psexechoneypot/README.md

 ## ⚠️ Ethical & Legal Warning

 This tool is for **educational and authorized security testing purposes only**.
 Unauthorized access to computer systems is illegal.
-The author is not responsible for any misuse of this software.
+Im not responsible for any misuse of this software.
 Always obtain written permission before testing on systems you do not own.

 ---

-## 🛡️ Mitigation
+## PS

-To protect against this type of attack:

-* **Restrict Permissions:** Do not run services or scripts as Domain Admin unless necessary.
-* **Pipe Permissions:** Use specific Discretionary Access Control Lists (DACLs) on pipes to restrict who can connect.
-* **Monitoring:** Monitor for the creation of suspicious pipes and the use of `ImpersonateNamedPipeClient` in non-standard applications.

----
+I got the idea for this tool from the Print Spooler vulnerability, this tool can be used for all kind of pipe related stuff, just be creative 😊.